 8. Her background check doesn’t meet your standards

 You should run a background check on every serious candidate.
 Even if she seems innocent and has a great résumé, you can’t go wrong by making sure she is (legally) a safe person to leave your children with.
+A good background check will also verify a candidate’s education, employment and driving record.
 It couldn’t hurt to look into her online presence either — Facebook, Instagram, LinkedIn, etc. People can surprise you.
-I heard a horror story where a family failed to run a background check on someone they thought was a Godsend, only to find out she had a felony on her record in another state.
-While that’s unlikely, don’t let that be you!
-Always run a background check!
+Always run a FEDERAL background check!